-Disneyland#1 in Best Things To Do in Anaheim-Disneyland
+Disneyland Resort#1 in Best Things To Do in Anaheim-Disneyland

 Many travelers say this original Disney resort lives up to its motto as "The Happiest Place on Earth."
-You'll find three unique areas inside Disneyland: Disneyland Park, Disney's California Adventure Park and the Downtown Disney district.
-The main park is still the favorite among reviewers and frequent guests, as it harbors several themed areas like Tomorrowland, Frontierland and Mickey's Toontown and its latest attraction, Star Wars: Galaxy's Edge, which has brought a whole new level of excitement to the park.
+You'll find three unique areas inside Disneyland Resort: Disneyland Park, Disney California Adventure Park and the Downtown Disney District.
+The main park is still the favorite among reviewers and frequent guests, as it harbors several themed areas like Tomorrowland, Frontierland, Mickey's Toontown and its latest attraction, Star Wars: Galaxy's Edge, which has brought a whole new level of excitement to the park.
 While not all the "Star Wars" rides are available (rollout continues until early 2020), the Millennium Falcon: Smugglers Run ride and the themed shops and eateries that are open have garnered high praise from visitors.

 More Best Things To Do in Anaheim-Disneyland

 Described by recent visitors as hip and a cool place to dine, the Anaheim Packing District features more than 20 artisan eateries, live music, a farmers market and an event area with a fireplace and orange grove.
 Housed in the former Anaheim Packing House, which was built in 1919, this two-level facility features a central atrium with a communal dining area flanked by cafes and kiosks.
 Outside, there are picnic gardens and a marketplace, Farmers Park.

 Recent visitors highly recommended making a stop (or two) at the Anaheim Packing District.
 Both travelers and locals love its eclectic vibe and the variety of cuisines (catering to many different budgets) that are available here.
 Those who also visited Disneyland said this space provided a relaxing and interesting reprieve from the at times chaotic atmosphere of the theme park.